Pingumaniac/PubSub_with_KRaft_in_Kotlin/code/README.md

 To achieve this, I designed a middleware layer.
 Instead of directly using RabbitMQ, application logic (~Appln.scala files) interacts with the middleware's API (~MW.scala files).
 This lightweight pub/sub middleware sits on top of RabbitMQ, enabling anonymity.

-Furthermore, I've implemented warm-passive fault tolerance for the Discovery service using the Raft consensus protocol for coordination.
+Furthermore, I've implemented warm-passive fault tolerance for the Discovery service using the Etcd consensus protocol for coordination.

 Finally, shared code is organized in:
 * CommonAppln.scala: Holds methods used by other ~Appln.scala files.